terminusdb/terminuscms-docs/how-to/use-graphql/connect-with-javascript.md

 ```

 2. Initialize ApolloClient and Connect with TerminusDB

-Import or require the dependencies that we need
+import or require the dependencies that we need

 ```js
 import { ApolloClient, InMemoryCache, concat, gql,HttpLink,ApolloLink } from '@apollo/client';